kyuupichan/electrumx/docs/RPC-INTERFACE.rst

   Sessions are put into groups, primarily as an anti-DoS measure.
   Initially all connections made within a period of time are put in the same group.
-High bandwidth usage by a member of a group deprioritizes itself, and all members of its group to a lesser extent.
+High bandwidth usage by a member of a group deprioritizes that session, and all members of its group to a lesser extent.
 Low-priority sessions have their requests served after higher priority sessions.
-ElectrumX will start delaying responses to a sessions if it becomes sufficiently deprioritized.
+ElectrumX will start delaying responses to a session if it becomes sufficiently deprioritized.

 * **sessions**